 Call to action is an image or a piece of text that prompts people to take action.
 So it must match with prospects state of awareness.

-Call to action should naturally trigger prospect to move ahead to take the desired action and that’s why adding proper CTA relevant to value prop or offer is the most crucial part of CTA optimization.
+Call to action should naturally trigger prospect to move ahead to take the desired action, and that’s why adding proper CTA relevant to value prop or offer is the most crucial part of CTA optimization.

-Some points to remember while CTA optimization.
+Points to remember during CTA optimization.

 - Match the prospect’s state of awareness & use relevant CTA like you can offer a free ebook (CTA: Download/Grab My No. 1 Bestselling Book Now! etc.) to get a lead and then you can nurture it to drive the sales.